 Despite these limitations, evidence indicates that the federal ban worked to reduce the use of large capacity magazines in crime.
 A Washington Post study analyzed data kept by the Virginia State Police and found a clear decline in the percentage of crime guns that were equipped with large capacity ammunition magazines after the federal ban was enacted.15 The percentage reached a low of 10% in 2004 and then steadily climbed after Congress allowed the ban to expire; by 2010, the percentage was close to 22%.16

 Similarly, since the end of the federal ban, the Los Angeles Police Department has recovered significantly greater numbers of large capacity ammunition magazines, from 38 in 2003 to anywhere from 151 to 940 each year between 2004 and 2010.17

 Bans on large capacity ammunition magazines—whether they contain grandfather provisions or not–do not present a problem under The Takings Clause of the Fifth Amendment.

 Summary of State Law

-Eight states and the District of Columbia have enacted laws banning large capacity ammunition magazines: California, Colorado, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey and New York.
-All of these jurisdictions except Colorado also ban assault weapons.
+Nine states and the District of Columbia have enacted laws banning large capacity ammunition magazines: California, Colorado, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, and Vermont.
+All of these jurisdictions except Colorado and Vermont also ban assault weapons.

 |State that Bans LCAMs||For Use w/ Which Firearms||Legal Magazine Capacity Limit||Prohibited Acts for LCAMs||Treatment of Pre-Owned LCAMs|